King's Jesters

 The King's Jesters began as a comic vocal trio that also played instruments along with an accompanist.
-They were John Ravencroft - sax and clarinet, Francis "Fritz" Bastow - banjo and guitar, George Howard - drums and vibraphone, along with Ray McDermott - piano, accordion, and arranger.
+It comprised John Ravencroft - sax and clarinet, Francis "Fritz" Bastow - banjo and guitar, George Howard - drums and vibraphone, along with Ray McDermott - piano, accordion, and arranger.
 They were hired by Paul Whiteman to replace The Rhythm Boys and sang with him from 1930 to 1931.
-When they left Whiteman, they added vocalist Marjorie Whitney and called her their queen.
+When they left Whiteman, they added vocalist Marjorie Whitney (whom they called their queen).
 These five were the core of the King's Jesters.
+The group most often appeared on Billboard's Music Popularity Charts in the '40s.

 Discovery

 Ray McDermott became interested in the boys and their story - in their ambition to strike the big time with their singing and vocal orchestra ideas.
 He listened to them.
 Became more interested.
 Trained them, gave them hope, encouragement, ideas.
 "And when he hit Cincinnati with Whiteman, he waited for his opportunity to arrange for an audition for the boys.
 The time came - and up came the boys suitcases in their hands and hearts in their mouths.
 "Mac" was reclassified as a member of the "King's Jesters" as Whiteman named them.